I don’t love minimalist home decor. I’m just gonna say it!

 One of the best ways to create a minimalist home that looks clean and clutter-free is something you would never think of!
 Simply keep things off the ground.

-That means you will choose couches, dressers, and bookcases that have legs lifting them so that it is open underneath them.
+That means you will choose furniture like couches, dressers, and bookcases that have legs lifting them so that it is open underneath them.
 It makes the whole room feel lighter and it is also easier to clean!

 Apply the off the ground rule to everything that you can because the floor is not a place to decorate and is not a place to store things.
 The less that is sitting on the ground the less weighed down the room will be.